abstractFlo/atlas-docs/documentation/shared/pools.md

 ## Introduction

-Working with a mass an Objects can be really hard to manage.
+Dealing with a huge amount of objects can be really harde.
 To make it easier for you, we create a Base Pool Class.
-This class provide the feature, that you can create a "Pool" for any kind of objects.
+The class provides the feature, that you can create a "Pool" for any kind of objects.
 Internaly we use a simple [ES6 Map](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Map).
 The usage is really simple and if you only need the basic stuff, you only need a few lines of code to create your own pool.

 ### The BasePool Class